CalPolyUROV/UROV2018/Arduino_ESP/README.md

 ## Hardware Setup

-On newer ESP8266, you may need a 10k pull-up resistor on the reset and chip select pins.
+On newer ESP8266, you may need a 10k pull-up resistor on the reset (RST, pin6) and chip select (CHPD, pin 4) pins.
 See the Graphical Datasheet on the Sparkfun Docs link for pins.

 Older ESP have 9600 baud setup as default, however more recently made ESPs will have a default value of 115200 baud.
 Most Arduinos do not support 115200 baud so you will have to setup the baudrate without the Arduino.
 I recommend connecting the ESP